 CBD produced using industrial hemp will generally contain less than 0.3% THC.
 Using industrial hemp CBD means that you’ll get all the benefits of CBD without worrying about the psychoactive effects of THC.

 Industrial hemp isn’t considered marijuana in the eyes of the Federal Government.
-After the introduction of the 2014 Farm Bill, industrial hemp was removed from the federal list of controlled substances.
+After the introduction of the 2018 Farm Bill, industrial hemp was removed from the federal list of Controlled Substances.

 What does this mean?

-CBD produced from industrial hemp is legal to buy and sell in all 50 states.
+CBD produced from industrial hemp is legal to buy and sell.

 As we mentioned before, the CBD industry is growing at a crazy pace.
 There are hundreds of products available over the counter and online, and some of them are downright dangerous.